Gimle/gimle4/readme.txt

 Gimlé Core v4 is a mix of an advanced bootstrapper and a basic framework.
 It's easy extendable for any kind of project.

-The project focus is speed and flexability.
+The project focus is speed and flexibility.

 Features